 Digital transformation can help employees to understand important goals

 A focused employee is a motivated employee – in fact, people who strongly agree their manager helps them set performance goals are nearly eight times more likely to be engaged than those whose manager fails to do so.
 By providing clear and personalised objectives for each employee on an individual and organisation-wide basis, employees can see the road ahead and what they need to achieve each day, week and month to reach milestones.

 A personalised dashboard is the ideal place to drive exceptional employee experience

 with an intranet.
 Personalised dashboards allow employees to begin each workday with clear and measurable goals set out.

 A personalised dashboard can display and prioritise goals, processes and notifications to provide a clutter-free employee experience.

 Successful digital transformation can also support your organisational goals indirectly.
-For example, an enhanced employee experience can lead to a better customer experience as staff have the motivation and tools to provide better service.
+For example, a great digital employee experience can lead to a better customer experience, as staff have the motivation and tools to provide better service.

 Digital transformation supports a two-way feedback culture

 The right tailored digital workspace will support continual two-way feedback channels that both enable employees to feel heard, and enable them to build on their performance over time.

 - Organisations that provide continuous feedback to employees can see a 12% improvement in performance, according to Gartner research.